 - Partial vegetarian or flexitarian: A person who eats vegetarian meals more often than not.
 While this eating style may apply to a lot of people, someone who identifies with this diet might be making a conscious effort to reduce meat intake.

 Sound confusing?
 There’s no need to label your chosen eating habits.
-“It’s not necessarily which one you choose,” says Haynes.
+“It’s not necessarily which one you choose,” says Maguire.
 “It’s how you implement it,” adding that you might choose one for spiritual, ethical, health, or personal reasons.

 Even a partial vegetarian or “flexitarian” diet can be enough to help maintain a healthy weight.
 In a 2005 study of vegetarian diets, researchers found that the closer to fully plant-based the subjects’ diets were, the more likely they were to have a normal body mass index and healthy body weight.

 While vegans had a “significantly lower risk of [being] overweight or obesity” (defined as a BMI of 25 or higher), even part-time vegetarians were 11 percent more likely than omnivores to have a healthy BMI.

 And while BMI is not the most reliable tool of measuring health, the Adventist Health Study — published in 2013, with more than 71,000 participants — found that across the board omnivores had the highest BMIs, while vegetarians’ were lower, and vegans/strict vegetarians were again the lowest.